 So, you can toast them in the toaster first.
 Or, you can place them on a cookie sheet under the broiler until they are light golden brown.
 Either way, be sure that you toast them before adding the sauce and the toppings.

-Can I make personal pizza ahead of time?
+Can I make these pizzas ahead of time?

 This is an easy lunch or light dinner that takes only a few minutes to prepare.
 If you want to have crispy mini pizzas, I would not recommend making these ahead of time unless you toast them first.